 However, there are some stark downsides to getting a glow in the dark tattoo that you should definitely be made aware of before stepping foot into a tattoo studio.

 Glow in the dark tattoos usually contain bright, fluorescent colors that are invisible in daylight.
 This tattooing technique is relatively new and became popular in the 90’s, along with the neon trend.

 Unfortunately, glow in the dark tattoos don’t quite live up to the name that they imply, and they will not simply just ‘glow in the dark’ without a little bit of help.
 A black light, also referred to as a ‘UV-A light’ is usually required in order for these tattoos to glow.

 Black lights are used for several purposes.
 Not only are they used to create decorative/artistic lighting effects, but also for tasks such as the detection of counterfeit money and attracting insects (those big ‘zapper’ machines you see everywhere).

 To create these tattoos, artists will use an ink solution containing phosphorus, in addition to the vegetable, metal, or plastic-based pigments used in traditional tattoos.

 For those of you who may not know, phosphorus is the substance used in glow sticks, so before you get distracted by the beauty of this type of tattoo, it is important to consider the safety aspects of the procedure.

 Glow In The Dark Tattoo Ink - Is It Safe?

-Well, to be frank, phosphorus is a highly toxic and radioactive chemical element, known to our ancestors as ‘the devil’s element’, due to its use in friction matches, explosives, poisons, and pesticides.
+Well, to be frank, phosphorus is a highly toxic chemical element, known to our ancestors as ‘the devil’s element’, due to its use in friction matches, explosives, poisons, and pesticides.